goreleaser/goreleaser/README.md

 # .goreleaser.yml
 snapcraft:

+  # The name of the snap.
+This is optional and defaults to the project name.
+  name: drumroll

   # Single-line elevator pitch for your amazing snap.
   # 79 char long at most.
   summary: Software to create fast and easy drum rolls.